 Q: What about "Nice shoes" or "Nice Dress"??
 Your cards imply that every single comment about someone's appearance is harassment.
 Why do you hate me being nice to women??

 Again.
 Calm down.
-Nobody died and appointed me Emily Post and nobody is here to tell you compliments are all bad.
+Nobody died and appointed me Emily Post of Public Spaces, and nobody is here to tell you compliments are all bad.
 Women, like men, are all unique individuals with varying comfort levels and experiences.
 Remember: the cards are written in broad language with the presupposition that they are only being handed out when a person has already been made to feel uncomfortable.
-These are not slogans to paint on the city sidewalks as dogma for every social situation.
+These are not slogans meant to be taken as dogma for every social situation.
 They are simply tools for those who found your comments rude, demeaning, sexist, or uncomfortable, and want to express that discomfort.

 So, there isn't a universal rule.
 If you genuinely want to compliment a total stranger you see on the street, you just have to use your judgment and question: why do you think they want to hear what you have to say and what do you hope to get out of the interaction?
-If it's a real conversation, why not start with an actual conversation?
-As for whether there are certain compliments that are less likely to make someone uncomfortable than others, I am not personally offended when someone compliments a piece of jewelry or my clothing (it's rare, because I'm not a terribly snazzy dresser, but that's besides the point).
+Is there a chance you approaching them in this context will make them uncomfortable?
+Is your desire to be heard really more important than their freedom to use that space unbothered?
+If you are looking for a real conversation, why not start with an actual conversation?
+As for whether there are certain compliments that are less likely to make someone uncomfortable than others, I can only speak to my experience, but I am not personally offended when someone compliments a piece of jewelry or my clothing (it's rare, because I'm not a terribly snazzy dresser, but that's besides the point).
 Other women may feel differently.
 The important thing to remember is that context and delivery is everything.
 If you follow a woman for 30 feet just to sneer "I like your shoes" in a tone that might as well be, "I want to eat your used underwear," it is probably not going to brighten her day.